wangqinNick/tp/docs/DeveloperGuide.md

 #### CAP Feature
 This feature is faciliatated by `ModuleManager` and `Module` classes.
 It extends `Command` and runs through the `ModuleManager`, checking every `Module`'s grade and module credit.
-* Calculate user's CAP - Uses a formula to calculate the user's current cap, with the user's total Module Credits taken and latest CAP.
+* Calculate user's CAP - Uses a formula to calculate the user's current cap.

 ![Sequence diagram for Cap Feature in Command class](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/CapCommandSequenceDiagram.png?raw=true)

 As seen from the sequence diagram above, this is the flow of a CAP command.
 The `CapCommandParser` parses the user's input and calls the `CapCommand` constructor.
-When `CapCommand` executes, a `CommandResult` object is created that calculates the user's current cap after taking into account the current modules and the past semester's total MC taken and latest CAP.
+When `CapCommand` executes, a `CommandResult` object is created that calculates the user's current cap after taking into account the current modules and the users's total MC taken based on the modules graded.

 Given below is an example usage scenario and how the CAP feature behaves at each step.